 Structural factors in the organisation of Post 16

-Pupils are taught at different times in both mixed ability groups reflecting the generic nature of the school and also in ability based groups for certain subjects.
-Within Post 16 frequent opportunities are given for pupils of all ages and from across the ability range to work and learn together.
-For the core academic subjects of English, Maths and ICT, ability based groups operate comprised of students of different ages.
-For Life Skills and Vocational activities groups are of mixed age and mixed ability.
+In Post 16, frequent opportunities are given for pupils of all ages and from across the ability range to work and learn together.
+Pupils are taught in both mixed ability groups and in ability-based groups for different activities.
+This reflects the generic nature of the school for certain subjects.
+For the core academic subjects of English, Maths and ICT, we group by ability across the age groups.
+For Life Skills and vocational activities groups are of mixed age and mixed ability.
 For Performing Arts the groups are of mixed ability and are vertically streamed containing pupils from across the entire age range of the school 11-19.

-Teaching is delivered from differentiated programmes of study planned to meet the learning needs of the students within each group.
-Teaching across the curriculum is planned for using long term curriculum plans that are broken down into Medium Term Planning (MTP) units which outline the learning objectives and activities on a half-termly or term by term basis.
-All learning activities in Post 16 are contextualised with the stipulation of a ‘WALTB’ – “We are learning this because…”, so that pupils understand that their learning is purposeful within the context of real life skills and that the outcome is to enhance their future young adult lives.
+The curriculum is planned through long term curriculum plans that are broken down into Medium Term Planning (MTP) units, These outline the learning objectives and activities on a half-termly or term by term basis.
+All learning activities in Post 16 are contextualised with the stipulation of a ‘WALTB’ – “We are learning this because…”, so that pupils understand that their learning is purposeful within the context of real life skills and that the outcome is to enhance their future young adult lives

-Additionally, Post 16 offers a wide range of extended school opportunities with regular visits within the wider community, also many visiting speakers and events in school and we run an annual week’s residential to the Yorkshire Dales.
+Additionally, Post 16 offers a wide range of extended school opportunities with regular visits within the wider community.
+We have visiting speakers and events in school and we run an annual week’s residential to the Yorkshire Dales.

 We aim for all our students to receive a range of experiences to broaden their knowledge and to build their skills, confidence and understanding.